FudaWiki/fudawiki-files/hanafuda/games/go-stop.md

 {.is-warning}

 ### Phase 4
-Finally, the player checks their score pile for *yaku* [役 - やく], or *scoring combinations*; a list of these is given [further down](/en/hanafuda/games/go-stop#yaku) the page.
+Finally, the player checks their score pile for '족보' - *[jokbo]*, or *yaku* [役 - やく] (scoring combinations); a list of these is given [further down](/en/hanafuda/games/go-stop#yaku) the page.

-- If the player has either formed a new *yaku*, or improved an existing one, then they have the choice to either end the round by calling *stop*, or to continue in pursuit of a higher score by calling *go*.
+- If the player has either formed a new *yaku*, or improved an existing one, then they have the choice to either end the round by calling '스톱' - *stop*, or to continue in pursuit of a higher score by calling '고' - *go*.

 - If they have not, then their turn simply ends, and turn to play passes to the opponent.

 Typically, a *stop minimum* is imposed; if the total value of a player's yaku is less than some agreed-upon limit, then the player cannot call *go* or *stop*.
 Instead, their turn simply ends, and the round continues.
-Typical values for the *stop minimum* are 3 points in three-player games, and 5 or 7 points in two-player games.
+Typical values for the *stop minimum* are 3 points in three-player games, and 7 points in two-player games.

 ### Calling *Go*
 If the player declares *go*, then the round continues.
 Their turn ends, and turn to play passes to the opponent.
 This is a calculated risk; continuing the round allows the opportunity to capture more yaku and earn valuable score bonuses, but forfeits all points should the opponent win first.